ld4l/ld4l-cul-usage/analysis/README.md

 ![Venn diagram of metric data overlaps](usage_venn.png)

 There is data for a total of 2345788 `bib_ids`.
 The very small numbers of `bib_ids` represented in the circulation transactions which have no matching entry in the charge counts are likely records for items that have been deleted.
-Otherwise, this overlap provides conformation that all circulation transactions have been reflected in the charge counts.
+Otherwise, this overlap provides confirmation that all circulation transactions have been reflected in the charge counts.

 The gnuplot file `metric_distributions.gnu` plots the distributions of data from the three metrics on the same plot.
 The results demonstrate very similar forms for the metrics, and even very similar scales.
 PDF in `metric_distributions.pdf`: